1994 Stanley Cup Final: Game four

-Game 5
+Game five

 Most who entered Madison Square Garden for the fifth game thought they were going to see the Rangers win the Cup that night.
 New York had already set the date for a victory parade.
 However, the celebration plans got ahead of the work at hand.
-The Canucks were leading 3–0 by the third minute of the third period.
-Even though the Rangers scrambled to pull even by the midway point, Vancouver took the lead 29 seconds later on a goal by Dave Babych and cruised to a 6–3 win.
+After a scoreless first period, Jeff Brown opened the scoring eight minutes into the second period.
+Vancouver added onto their lead to make with goals in the first two minutes of the third period before the Rangers responded with three goals of their own to lend hope with eleven minutes to play.
+However, the tie lasted all of 29 seconds before Dave Babych gave Vancouver the lead again to start a run of three unanswered goals for the Canucks to send the series back to Vancouver.